Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 CAPTURE, FULLY DOCUMENT AND ACCESS ALL OF YOUR PROCESSES IN ONE PLACE

 Be honest, who knows where you keep your SOPs?
 Why are they not attached directly to the Jobs and Positions that your People are doing everyday?
 Now they will be.
+You can upload, attach and write via rich text inside each object.

 UNDERSTAND WHICH SYSTEMS WE LOGIN TO AND WHY